JumbleBumble/RegionFetch/README.md

 # RegionFetch
-Simple PyQt5 App that let's you retreive the region positions of a scalable transparent window.
+Simple PyQt5 App that let's you retrieve the region positions of a scalable transparent window.